beaconsproject/movement_explorer/docs/user_guide.md

 <p>

-**Sampling rates**.
+### Sampling rates tab

 Displays descriptive statistics of sampling rates for each individual animal such as the average length of time between relocation.

 <br>

 <img src="pics/a4_sampling_rates.png" width="600" />

-### Explore data
+## 3. Explore data

 The **Explore data** section allows the user to view the movement data interactively along with some underlying disturbance and conservation datasets described in the **Datasets requirements** help tab.
 Three filters are provided allowing the user to select individuals, seasons, and a range of years.

-**Mapview**.
+### Mapview tab

 Interactive map displaying GPS relocations for all animals in the study area.

 <br>

 <img src="pics/a5_mapview.png" width="600" />

-### 4. Estimate ranges
+## 4. Estimate ranges

 Seasonal and annual home ranges can be estimated for individual or groups of individuals using one of more years of data using the interface elements (**Select individual**, **Select season**, **Select year(s)**) in the sidebar.
 Three **Estimator methods** are currently available: minimum convex polygons (MCP), kernel density estimates (KDE), and autocorrelated KDEs. **Isopleth levels** are set to 0.5 and 0.95 but can be modified using the slider.
 The **KDE bandwidth** currently cannot be modified.
 To estimate and visualize the home ranges just click on the **Calculate HRs** button.
 The map on the right will display two home range boundaries based on the user-selected method and isopleth levels.
 The underlying points and trajectories can also be viewed.
 Additionally, disturbances and conservation areas are displayed.
 Not all layers are turned on, but these can be turned on and off by selecting them in the legend.